Three ways you can help protect your customers from title fraud

 Thanks to new software and more powerful printers, fraudsters can forge government ID documents like driver’s licences, often very convincingly.
 These fakes have passed even close visual inspection in many cases.
 Fortunately, there are tools that fraudsters can’t fool so easily.

+Fraud is always based on a lie, and a lie gets harder to keep up with each additional detail.
 Many legitimate clients also want to keep emails and phone calls to a minimum, so an arms-length deal isn’t enough to be a full red flag on its own.
 But fraudsters count on professionals not wanting to seem suspicious of a client, or not feeling comfortable asking personal questions.

 Most fraudsters will be trying to get past each step of the transaction as quickly and inconspicuously as possible, before their lie is discovered.
-Keeping things friendly but specific and centered on them and their experience of the property makes it much more difficult for them to do that.
+Keeping things friendly but specific and centered on them and their experience of the property makes it harder for them to do that.
 It can force them to choose between shutting down the conversation, and making up details on the spot that they then need to remember consistently.

 That’s why it’s so important to make title insurance a part of closing every transaction—you can’t know today which of your clients will need to make a claim tomorrow.
 Without title insurance protection, those clients’ losses can be in the tens of thousands of dollars, or worse.